Later Alligator: Plot

-Development
+Development and release

 Later Alligator was announced on November 29, 2018, with a set release date of Spring 2019.
 The game began as a collaboration between SmallBü Animation and Pillow Fight.
 The developers had met previously, where the idea of creating a game had been mentioned.
 A few months later, SmallBü pitched the idea for Later Alligator to Pillow Fight, and work on the game was started.
 SmallBü would animate, pitch ideas and write, and Pillow Fight would build prototypes and program the game.
 The mini-games were created to use simple concepts, in order to be easier to code and design.

 One of the inspirations for the game's visual style came from a collection of photos "of old, ornate homes from the '50s and '70s" which helped contribute to the game's film noir style.
 According to Pillow Fight and SmallBü, the gameplay was inspired by Japanese visual novels and the Professor Layton series.
 The game was created over two years, and features over 80,000 frames of animation.
 One issue was the memory requirements for each animation, which became an issue when faced with a detailed scene with numerous animated elements.
 This was eventually fixed by packaging each PNG individually.
 The game was animated in Toon Boom Harmony, with some post-production work done in Adobe After Effects.

 On September 18, 2019, Later Alligator launched for Windows and macOS on Steam and Itch.io.
+A Linux port followed on December 19 of that year.
+The game would later receive a port for Nintendo Switch, which was released on March 16, 2021, including a limited physical release through Fangamer.
+The Switch port included an additional family member and minigame, which were added to the other versions in an update the following month.